Understanding No Interest Loans in Australia with NILs

 - Up to $5,000 under the NILs for Vehicles program

-- Repayment periods up to 24 months (or up to 48 months for vehicles)
+- Repayment periods that may extend up to around 24 months (longer for vehicle loans)

-Who qualifies for interest free loans in Australia?
+Who may qualify for interest free loans in Australia?

 Income thresholds